 The final piece of structural work is adding wire to support the head.

 Add wire to the front and back of the chest, bending it around the arm wires you have already created to attach it.
-Bring them together at the top of the foil, twist them together and form a loop at the end.
+Bring the two lengths of wire together at the top of the foil, twist them together and form a loop at the end.

 You now have all of the structural aspects of your sculpture finished.